flucoma/flucoma-docs/doc/RobustScale.rst

 :see-also:
 :description:

-   Standardize a :fluid-obj:`DataSet`.
-Rescale using its mean(s) and standard deviation(s) in each dimension, such that each dimension has a mean of 0 and a standard deviation of 1.
+   Apply Robust Scaling to a :fluid-obj:`DataSet` based on statistics of the data such that each dimension has a median centred on 0 and a range of 1 from the ``low`` centile to the ``high`` centile.

-   Scale the entries of a DataSet, or scales a data point according to the learned values of a data set.
-It will centre the median of each dimension to 0, and will scale the data to +/- the provided centiles, by default providing the first and third qartile (25 and 75).
+   For example, using the default values for ``low`` (25) and ``high``, RobustScale will find the range between the 25th and 75th percentile for each dimension and then scale each dimension accordingly so the range between the 25th and 75th percentile the scaled data is 1.
+RobustScale also offsets each dimension so the median is centred on 0.

+   Because RobustScale is based on centiles, it is less affected by extreme outliers than other scalers (such as Standardize and Normalize).
+This may help RobustScale position the majority of the data in a -1 to 1 -ish range better than other scalers

 :control low:

-   The low centile boundary, default 25.
+   The low centile boundary.
+The default is 25.

 :control high:

-   The high centile boundary, default 75.
+   The high centile boundary.
+The default is 75.

-:control invert:

-   The direction in which the scaling will occur for transform and transformpoint.
-The default 0 is taking in the range of the input used to fit and transforms it towards the robust scaling range.
-A value of 1 will expect an input of the scaling range to transform back to the original range.

 :message fit:

-   :arg dataSet: The :fluid-obj:`DataSet` to scale
+   :arg dataSet: The :fluid-obj:`DataSet` to determine the statistics of.

    :arg action: A function to run when processing is complete